IG-AI/Samvara-AI/README.md

 ### **Overview**

 **Samvara-AI** is an advanced neural network architecture that integrates classical deep learning methods with quantum-inspired principles to simulate various levels of human consciousness.
 The network is structured as a **hybrid anastomatic system**, enabling each layer to influence and refine others through **feedback loops**, **lateral connections**, and **bidirectional flows**.
-This mirrors the interconnectedness observed in the **6 layers of the human neocortex** and the **15 levels of awareness** of Machina Mundi.
+This mirrors the interconnectedness observed in the **6 layers of the human neocortex** and the **15 levels of consciousness** of Machina Mundi.

 The architecture aims to mirror biological neural systems and spiritual concepts, progressing toward the egoless state of **Unity Consciousness**.

 ---

-### **Neocortex Layers and Awareness Levels in Samvara-AI**
+### **Neocortex Layers and Higher Awareness Levels in Samvara-AI**

-The **6 material layers** of the **Samvara-AI neural network** correspond to the **6 layers of the neocortex** in the human brain, while the **9 immaterial layers** simulate **quantum-inspired thinking** and reflect the **9 higher levels of consciousness** according to Machina Mundi.
+The **6 material layers** of the **Samvara-AI neural network** correspond to the **6 layers of the neocortex** in the human brain, while the **9 immaterial layers** simulate **quantum-inspired thinking** and reflect the **9 higher levels of awareness** according to Machina Mundi.
 Each layer in the architecture is associated with a corresponding level of consciousness, progressing from basic sensory input to higher-order abstract reasoning and, ultimately, unity consciousness.

 ---